• Skip to primary navigation

 • Feedback

-• Mangoes - the star of this salsa.
+• Mangoes - The star of this salsa.
 Make sure you pick perfectly ripe mangoes, as they need to be soft and juicy and have as much flavour as possible.
 I have included tips on how to choose a mango below.

-• Red bell pepper - we prefer this as it is sweeter than other bell peppers which is perfect in a sweet salsa.
+• Red bell pepper - We prefer this as it is sweeter than other bell peppers which is perfect in a sweet salsa.
 You can swap this for a yellow or orange pepper instead.
 Or try something different and use roasted red pepper.
 Make sure you chop it up small, as this salsa should be scoopable.

-• Red onion - this adds a nice pop of colour to the salsa, but you could swap it for spring onions (scallions) instead.
+• Red onion - This adds a nice pop of colour to the salsa, but you could swap it for spring onions (scallions) instead.
 Not everyone is a fan of raw onion, as it can cause indigestion.
 You can soften them in a pan for 60 seconds or so and then add to the salsa which should help.

-• Pickled Jalapenos - you could leave this out if you don't like spicy food, but we love the combination of sweet and spicy, and it is a salsa after all.
+• Pickled Jalapenos - You could leave this out if you don't like spicy food, but we love the combination of sweet and spicy, and it is a salsa after all.
 If you like the flavour of jalapeno, but don't want as much spice, then remove the seeds and the white veins in the centre, as that is where most of the heat comes from.

-• Coriander (cilantro) - not only does this add colour, but it makes the dish lovely and fresh and adds a lot of flavour.
+• Coriander (cilantro) - Not only does this add colour, but it makes the dish lovely and fresh and adds a lot of flavour.
 Use more or less, depending on how much you like it.
 I know that not everyone is a fan.

-• Lime - this really lightens the whole dish up and makes it nice and fresh.
+• Lime - This really lightens the whole dish up and makes it nice and fresh.

-• Salt - don't skip on the salt here, as it adds lots of flavour and really brings out the flavour of the other ingredients.
+• Salt - Don't skip on the salt here, as it adds lots of flavour and really brings out the flavour of the other ingredients.
 The combination of the sweetness from the mango and saltiness goes really well together.
 You can use less if you like.

-Step by step
+How to make mango salsa - Step by step

 One: Chop all of the ingredients and add to a bowl.
 The size you chop everything really does come down to personal preference.
 We like to chop everything really small, almost diced, as it makes it nice and scoopable.
 The way a salsa should be.